jpda/jpda.github.io/_posts/2018-08-09-Generic-ListAdapter-for-Xamarin-Android-RecyclerView-e215e28248f8.md

 I went though the Xamarin blog post, adapting what was there to my needs and types.
 I’ve got:

-*   [Contact ](https://gist.github.com/jpda/4ccc9cf61210970753925262eca42954#file-contact-cs)— my actual entity, in this case `Name` and `Email`
+* [Contact](https://gist.github.com/jpda/4ccc9cf61210970753925262eca42954#file-contact-cs)— my actual entity, in this case `Name` and `Email`
-*   [ContactsListRow ](https://gist.github.com/jpda/4ccc9cf61210970753925262eca42954#file-contactlistrow-axml)— the axml item template markup
+* [ContactsListRow](https://gist.github.com/jpda/4ccc9cf61210970753925262eca42954#file-contactlistrow-axml)— the axml item template markup
-*   [ContactsAdapter ](https://gist.github.com/jpda/4ccc9cf61210970753925262eca42954#file-contactsadapter-cs)— the adapter that actually inflates the view and binds the data
+* [ContactsAdapter](https://gist.github.com/jpda/4ccc9cf61210970753925262eca42954#file-contactsadapter-cs)— the adapter that actually inflates the view and binds the data
-*   [ContactAdapterViewHolder ](https://gist.github.com/jpda/4ccc9cf61210970753925262eca42954#file-contactadapterviewholder-cs)— a holder object that keeps references to the views within the `RecyclerView` template (e.g., the `TextView`)
+* [ContactAdapterViewHolder](https://gist.github.com/jpda/4ccc9cf61210970753925262eca42954#file-contactadapterviewholder-cs)— a holder object that keeps references to the views within the `RecyclerView` template (e.g., the `TextView`)

 As I started replicating this for a different collection, it dawned on me this is actually a lot of the same code.

 If we look at the ContactsAdapter, we see a lot of the same thing:

 * A generic collection of our items
 * Linking a `ViewHolder` to a layout
 * Binding an entity item to a `ViewHolder`

 That’s really about it.
 Take a look: